alikzao/tao1/docs/example.rst

 Introduction
 ============
 This asynchronous framework with a modular structure like Django.
-But with mongodb, jinja2, websockets, and more than a simple barrier to entry.
+But with mongodb, jinja2, websocket out of the box, and more than a simple barrier to entry.

 Framework Installation
 ----------------------